If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-The NordicTrack T 6.5 Series Treadmill comes with the latest in technology with its iFit compatibility. iFit gives you access to an ever-expanding library of workouts, training routes and automatic stats tracking.
+This treadmill comes with the latest in technology with its iFit compatibility. iFit gives you access to an ever-expanding library of workouts, training routes and automatic stats tracking.
 One-Touch controls give you the freedom to never interrupt your workout by scrolling through settings, as it allows you to increase your speed and incline at the touch of a button.

-PROS: Comes preloaded with 20 workout apps designed by certified personal trainers that will automatically adjust your speed and time to meet a specific fitness goal.
+Pros: Comes preloaded with 20 workout apps designed by certified personal trainers that will automatically adjust your speed and time to meet a specific fitness goal.

-CONS: In order to enjoy the benefits of iFit, a monthly subscription is required.
+Cons: In order to enjoy the benefits of iFit, a monthly subscription is required.

 2. Sunny Health & Fitness Treadmill

-PROS: An easy folding mechanism and soft drop system helps you unfold your treadmill safely and hands-free.
+Pros: An easy folding mechanism and soft drop system helps you unfold your treadmill safely and hands-free.

-CONS: If you prefer a high incline, this might not be the treadmill for you.
+Cons: If you prefer a high incline, this might not be the treadmill for you.

 3. XTERRA Fitness TR150 Folding Treadmill Black

-The running surface of this treadmill by XTerra is 16″ wide by 50″ long, so it can accommodate those with longer strides.
+The running surface of this treadmill is 16″ wide by 50″ long, so it can accommodate those with longer strides.
 That doesn’t mean it has to take up too much space, though.
 It can be folded up for storage.
 There are 12 different speed presets, and the LCD screen displays multiple factors so you can gauge your performance.
 The incline can also be manually adjusted.

-PROS: Foldable frame for easier storage.
+Pros: Foldable frame for easier storage.
 12 different presets.

-CONS: Incline is very shallow.
+Cons: Incline is very shallow.